pyflosic/pyflosic/INSTALL.md

 - pyscf 1.6.1-1

 If your installed versions are different, you might want to update to newer versions.
-Otherwise might some python WARNINGS appear in the screen log or output files.
+Otherwise, some python WARNINGS may appear in the screen log or output files.

 ```bash
 $ pip3 install numpy --upgrade